Music Theory

 Ever wonder about the music played around the world?
 Discover our global list of music scales to hear something new!

 Let’s start with the basics.
 What is a scale?
-A scale is an ordered series of pitches that create a pattern.
+A scale is an ordered series of pitches that creates a pattern.
 These unique patterns provide the musical structure for a song and determine what chords will be played.
-Hundreds, even thousands, of scales exist around the world because cultures perceive sounds in various ways.
+Hundreds, even thousands, of music scales exist around the world because cultures perceive sounds in various ways.
 In this article, we’ll explore a list of music scales from around the world.

 How many music scales are there?

 That’s a tough question to answer!
 Every culture in the world interprets music differently.
 Musicians throughout the world interpret and perform pitch in a variety of ways.
-For example, India and Middle Eastern cultures use micro-tones, which are notes that are impossible to play on a piano because they fall between the notes produced by piano keys.
+For example, Indian and Middle Eastern cultures use micro-tones, which are notes that are impossible to play on a piano because they fall between the notes produced by piano keys.

-Do all scales have seven notes?
+Do all music scales have seven notes?

-Stevie Wonder’s You are the Sunshine in My Life is another classic use of the whole tone scale.
+Stevie Wonder’s “You are the Sunshine in My Life” is another classic use of the whole tone scale.

 Here’s a list of music scales from around the world